RomanKuster/POPAIv2.0/README.md

 The ActiGraph algorithm classifies the recorded behaviour into sedentary behaviour, active sitting, inactive standing, active standing, and stepping.

 When using either of the algorithms, please cite the studies describing their development (1 for activPAL, 2 for ActiGraph) and validation (1 for both):
 1) Kuster, RP; Grooten, WJA; Baumgartner, D; Blom, V; Hagströmer, M; Ekblom, Ö. How accurate and precise can we measure the posture and the physical activity component of sedentary behavior with one sensor?.
-Int J Environ Res Public Health 2021 (in press).
+Int J Environ Res Public Health 2021, 18(11), 5782, doi:10.3390/ijerph18115782
 2) Kuster, RP; Grooten, WJA; Baumgartner, D; Blom, V; Hagströmer, M; Ekblom, Ö. Detecting Prolonged Sitting Bouts with the ActiGraph GT3X.
 Scand J Med Sci Sports 2020, 30, 572-582, doi:10.1111/sms.13601.